XGIMI AURA 2 Projector Review

 Gaming

 The XGIMI AURA 2 is a 4k HDR ultra-short-throw (UST) projector.
 It's capable of projecting on large surfaces from a very short distance: it projects a 90" image at a distance of 5.4" and up to 150" at 15.3".
 It's a big projector but comes with full auto keystone technology and autofocus, making it quick to install.
-The projector uses a dual LED + laser light source and is rated to last at least 20,000 hours.
+The projector utilizes a dual LED and laser light source, and is rated to last at least 20,000 hours.
 It comes with Android TV 11, with Chromecast and Magicast built in, alongside three HDMI ports.
 One of its HDMI ports doubles as an eARC port, with support for DTS and Dolby advanced audio formats.
 It also supports Dolby Vision and is IMAX Enhanced-certified.
 Finally, it has a 60W Dolby Atmos Harman/Kardon sound system.

 Our Verdict